Moluccans: History

 The Dutch Moluccan community repeatedly petitioned the Dutch government to uphold its commitment to supporting their claim for an independent Republic of South Maluku, as previously promised.
-Their struggle for independence began to gain traction in the in the 1970s, when demonstrations and violence propelled them into the public eye.
-Finally, after still being ignored and denied a hearing by the government, one of the methods to gain attention on the matter was through the hijackings of 1975 Dutch train hostage crisis in De Punt, Wijster, where hostages were taken, and the members were killed.
+Their struggle for independence began to gain traction in the 1970s, when demonstrations and violence propelled them into the public eye.
+Finally, after still being ignored and denied a hearing by the government, a number of hostage-takings were committed by the Free South Moluccan Youths as a means to gain attention on the matter.
+These included the Wijster train hijacking and Indonesian consulate hostage crisis in 1975, the De Punt train hijacking and Bovensmilde school hostage crisis in 1977, and the Assen province hall hostage crisis in 1978, which, in total, resulted in the death of seven civilians and seven hostage-takers.

 Languages

 Moluccans speak over a hundred different languages, with a majority of them belonging to the Central Malayo-Polynesian language family.
 An important exception is the North Moluccan islands which include the island of Halmahera and its surrounding islands, where the majority of the population speak West Papuan languages (North Halmahera branch), possibly brought through historical migration from the Bird's Head Peninsula of New Guinea.
 Another exception are the Malay-based creoles such as the Ambonese language (also known as Ambonese Malay), spoken mainly on Ambon and the nearby Ceram; and North Moluccan Malay used on the islands of Ternate, Tidore, Halmahera and Sula Islands in North Maluku.
 Moluccans living in the Netherlands mostly speak Ambonese and Buru, as well as the national and official Dutch language.